|Jean LeLoup & Bob Ponterio

 All of the things that you create in your computer will be stored as files.
 Texts, images, sounds, videos, presentations, etc. will have different file formats and will be opened by different computer programs.
 Sometimes Windows hides some information about the names of these files.
 This can be confusing when you wish to include them on a web page.

 · We rarely need to type out the entire file name because we often select a file by clicking on it with a cursor.
-However, if we do need to refer to the entire name for some reason, we have to be able to find it.
-For instance, you don't want to confuse the picture vacation.jpg with the text vacation.doc.
+However, if we do need to refer to the entire name for some reason, we have to be able to find the whole thing, both name and extention.
+For instance, you don't want to confuse the picture vacation.jpg with the text vacation.doc or the video vacation.mp4, or the audio vacation.mp3.
 You also don't want to think you are clicking on an image which is really a disguised virus!

 When looking at My Documents, the Folder and Search Options can be found under the Organize menu.
-(It was under Tools/Folder options in Windows XP.)
+(Different versions of Windows might handle this in slightly different ways.)

-The Folder Option that allows us to hide or see the file extension is Hide extensions for known file types.
+The Folder Option that allows us to hide or see the file extension is on the View tab: Hide extensions for known file types.
 Unchecking this option and applying the change to all folders will make those file extensions visible.
-(This is similar in Windows 7 & XP.)
+(This is similar in Windows 7, 8, 10 & XP.)
 Doing this can help you avoid making many mistakes.

-When putting files in web pages, the entire file name, including the extension, is necessary.
+When putting files in web pages or linking to a file, the entire file name, including the extension, is necessary.